-- Ensure that the NABERS rating was correctly calculated and provides an accurate representation of the environmental performance of the rated premises; and - 2.
-Identify the level of competency and capacity of the NABERS Assessor who undertook the rating.
+- Ensure that the NABERS rating was correctly calculated and provides an accurate representation of the environmental performance of the rated premises; and - Identify the level of competency and capacity of the NABERS Assessor who undertook the rating.

+Determine the probable causes of issues identified in the audit and propose recommendations to address them.
 The audit findings will clearly identify any part of the calculation of the original rating that deviated from the NABERS Rules.